amitkc0213/Cypress-API-Testing/README.md

 # REST API With Cypress

-REST API with CRUD function :Create, Read, Update, and Delete
+REST API with CRUD function :Create, Read, Update, and Delete.